 – You are expected to carry trash OFF the trail and place it into a trash can at either of the aid stations or along the course.
 Littering is grounds for disqualification.

 – You are expected to treat all volunteers with respect.
 If you have a problem, the only person you are allowed to get rude with is our race director.
 (Pro tip: if you have a problem and DON’T get rude with her, she’ll generally bend over backwards to fix your problem!)
 We have a ZERO TOLERANCE policy when it comes to our volunteers; if you yell at, harass, or are otherwise at all rude to any volunteer, you will be disqualified from the race and banned from all future Awesomesauce, Run Chattanooga, and Run Tennessee races.
-Our volunteers are giving up their time to make sure you have a race to run.
+Our volunteers are giving up their time to make sure you have a race to run so we treat them like the kings and queens that they are.

 – Any cheating, course-cutting, or violation of any state park rules are grounds for disqualification from the race and possible removal from the park.